dankamongmen/scblockchain/doc/block-format.md

 transaction.

-The encrypted payload decodes to the 256-bit hash and 32-bit index of the Patient transaction being looked up, a 16-bit symmetric key type, and possibly a symmetric key (usable to decrypt the Patient transaction's payload).
+The encrypted payload decodes to the 256-bit hash and 32-bit index of the User transaction being looked up, a 16-bit symmetric key type, and possibly a symmetric key (usable to decrypt the User transaction's payload).
 The current key types are:

-* 0x0000 - No symmetric key provided, Patient TXSpec lookup only
+* 0x0000 - No symmetric key provided, User TXSpec lookup only
 * 0x0001 - 256-bit (32 byte) AES key

 Though this transaction bears a LookupAuthReq TXSpec, it is signed by the key